hzqst/MetaHookSv/README.md

 ## One Click Installation

-1. Download from (GitHub Release)[https://github.com/hzqst/MetaHookSv/releases], then unzip it.
+1. Download from [GitHub Release](https://github.com/hzqst/MetaHookSv/releases), then unzip it.

 2. Run `install-to-SvenCoop.bat`